sandypockets/nextjs-blog-starter/_posts/getting-started.md

 ```

 2. Grab your Google tag ID from your Analytics account, and replace the `G-XXXXXXXXXX` in the new `.env.local` file you just created.

+### Set up SendGrid
+You will need a free SendGrid account, which allows you to send up to 100 emails each day.
+Replace the `REPLACE-WITH-YOUR-API-KEY` text in the `.env.exa

+1. Get your SendGrid API key from your SendGrid account.
+2. Open the `.env.local` file that you created when setting up Google Analytics.
+3. Replace `REPLACE-WITH-YOUR-API-KEY` with your actual API key from SendGrid.

 ### Storybook